JinchanJ/scoreboard_vgbootcampy/README.md

 displayModes: ["seed", "twitter", "pronoun"];
 ```

-2. Add what the mode will show in getPlayerFieldMap.
+2. Add what the mode will show in getPlayerFieldMap right below.

 ```js
 function getPlayerFieldMap(player) {